DECEMBER 19 - BIRTHS

 David N. Schramm

-Died 19 Dec 1997 (born 25 Oct 1945)
+Died 19 Dec 1997 at age 52 (born 25 Oct 1945). quotes

 American theoretical astrophysicist who was an authority on the particle-physics aspects of the Big Bang theory of the origin of the universe.
 He considered the nuclear physics involved in the synthesis of the light elements created during the Big Bang comprising mainly hydrogen, with lesser quantities of deuterium, helium, lithium, beryllium and boron.
 He predicted, from cosmological considerations, that a third family of neutrinos existed - which was later proven in particle accelerator experiments (1989).
 Schramm worked to evaluate undetected dark matter that contributed to the mass of the universe, and which would determine whether the universe would ultimately continue to expand.
-He died in the crash of a small airplane he was piloting.«
+He died in the crash of the small airplane he was piloting.«

 Yuly Borisovich Khariton

-Died 19 Dec 1996 (born 27 Feb 1904)
+Died 19 Dec 1996 at age 92 (born 27 Feb 1904).

 Russian physicist who played a key role in the development of the Soviet Union's nuclear weapons and nuclear physics research.
 Khariton began his career as a researcher in chemical physics, studying combustion and explosion effects.
 In 1926-28 he studied and worked in Ernest Rutherford's Laboratory in Cambridge, England.
 Upon his return to the Soviet Union, he directed nuclear research at the Arzamas-16 centre through the 1930's and 1940's.
 He oversaw the preparation, assembly and detonation of the Soviet atomic bomb, which was built using stolen blueprints of the American plutonium bomb.
 The first Soviet A-bomb was detonated on 29 Aug 1949 at the Semipalatinsk test range.«